What Are Equity Strategies?

-To adjust to the fact, that stocks within a sector generally tend to move up or down in unison, long/short strategies should be preferred in different sectors for the long and short legs.
+To adjust to the fact that stocks within a sector generally tend to move up or down in unison, long/short strategies should be preferred in different sectors for the long and short legs.
 For instance, if the economy of a country is slowing down and simultaneously the Pharmaceutical sector is expected to get some major drug approvals enhancing the entire industry, then the ideal portfolio strategy will be to buy equities of a firm in the Pharma sector and go short on finance company equity.

-- Hedge funds are not very liquid as compared to various mutual funds since they make bulk purchases which involve a lot of funds and can have an impact on the overall portfolio.
+- Hedge funds are not very liquid as compared to various mutual funds since they make bulk purchases, which involve a lot of funds and can have an impact on the overall portfolio.
 This makes it very difficult to sell the shares in the market as it can go against the larger interest of the portfolio/investors.
 It can also impact the share price of the shares in the market.

 Despite the above drawbacks, there are some critical benefits in using such a technique for hedge fund management:

-- The successful management of a well connected and completely integrated portfolio of long and short positions can help in enhancing fruitful returns even in a difficult market scenario.
+- The successful management of a well-connected and completely integrated portfolio of long and short positions can help in enhancing fruitful returns even in a difficult market scenario.

-Equity Strategies – Fundamentalists vs Opportunists
+Equity Strategies – Fundamentalists vs. Opportunists

 The role of the hedge fund manager is the most important for the equity strategy to succeed as a part of their portfolio.
 The decisions and the timings of the decision will decide the yields of the funds.
-The long/short managers can be divided broadly into 2 philosophical camps: Fundamental Bottom-Up Investors or Opportunistic traders.
+The long/short managers can be divided broadly into two philosophical camps: Fundamental Bottom-Up Investors or Opportunistic traders.
 The difference between the two can be highlighted with the help of the below table:

 |Fundamental Investors||Opportunistic Traders|

-|Philosophy||The focus is on Bottoms Up valuations policy of the company.
+|Philosophy||The focus is on the Bottoms Up valuations policy of the company.
 The aim will be to understand how the firm can perform exclusively and not in relation to the industry’s performance.||The focus is on short term price movements and the technical factors such as market analysis or past price movements of the firm’s stock.|

-|Identify Opportunities||It is based on stocks selling at a discount or historical valuation v/s peers or intrinsic value||It is based on prices relative to peer groups performance or the trend lines.
-It is largely technical driven with scope for mis-pricings or inefficiencies.|
+|Identify Opportunities||It is based on stocks selling at a discount or historical valuation v/s peers or intrinsic value||It is based on prices relative to peer group performance or trend lines.
+It is largely technology-driven with scope for mispricings or inefficiencies.|

-|Initiate Positions||The position to be held and the size are based on the timing, risk/reward analysis, diversification and relative attractiveness.||The position to be held and the size are based on the timing, risk/reward analysis, diversification and relative attractiveness.|
+|Initiate Positions||The position to be held and the size are based on the timing, risk/reward analysis, diversification, and relative attractiveness.||The position to be held and the size are based on the timing, risk/reward analysis, diversification, and relative attractiveness.|

-|Position Management||Managers focus on Buy and Hold strategy of the stock based on Value re-assessment or regular re-balancing of the portfolio component.||Such traders change the size of the position based on technical factors and news associated with the specific company or the industry as a whole.|
+|Position Management||Managers focus on Buy and HoldBuy And HoldThe term "buy and hold" refers to an investor's investment strategy in which they hold securities for a long period of time, ignoring the ups and downs in market price during a short period of time. strategy of the stock based on Value re-assessment or regular re-balancing of the portfolio component.||Such traders change the size of the position based on technical factors and news associated with the specific company or the industry as a whole.|

-|Sell Discipline||They use fundamentals to set expectations for futuristic exit.||They rely more on stock performance or market specific technical factors to determine the exit.|
+|Sell Discipline||They use fundamentals to set expectations for a futuristic exit.||They rely more on stock performance or market-specific technical factors to determine the exit.|

-In contrast, the traders bank on short term price movements and portray a more defensive approach.
-They hold the opinion that the swings in market performance occurs often without any definite reason.
-The holding period could be as short as an hour and normally does not exceed beyond a month.
-Technical factors, whether associated with the stock market, an industry or the companies are responsible for driving the investment decisions.
-For e.g. the stock price in the last 3 months or the indication of the Volatility Index will have an impact on the decision making of the opportunistic trader.
-Resistance and Support levels driven by macro events are additional factors which can drive the decision making process.
+In contrast, the traders bank on short-term price movements and portray a more defensive approach.
+They hold the opinion that the swings in market performance often occur without any definite reason.
+The holding period could be as short as an hour and normally does not exceed a month.
+Technical factors, whether associated with the stock market, an industry, or the companies, are responsible for driving investment decisions.
+For e.g., the stock price in the last three months or the indication of the Volatility IndexThe Volatility IndexVolatility Index, abbreviated as VIX, gives an indication of the expected volatility in the stock market and is based on S&P 500 index options based on 30 days forward period. will have an impact on the decision making of the opportunistic trader.
+Resistance and Support levelsSupport LevelsSupport level (SL) refers to a point in the securities trading below which the price of the security does not fall. are driven by macro events are additional factors that can drive the decision-making process.